sap-tutorials/Tutorials/tutorials/iot-sac-integration-ext/iot-sac-integration-ext.md

 8. Click **Update**.

-    Upon updating the Postman environment parameters successfully, you are done with the Postman set up.
+    Upon updating the Postman environment parameters successfully, you are done with the Postman setup.

 [DONE]